luerhard/chapter_regression_and_artifical/main.md

 The chosen model is loosely based on the approach used by @davidov:ExplainingAttitudesImmigration.2012 and others; it has often been implemented in similar ways.
 It investigates the effect of human values on attitudes toward immigration.

-The explanandum, our dependent variable which we will call _reject_, is a measure which represents _attitudes towards immigration_.
+The explanandum, our dependent variable which we will call _reject_, is a measure that represents _attitudes towards immigration_.
 It is a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis.
 To measure human values, we use the theory of basic human values [@schwartz:UniversalsContentStructure.1992] which is captured in the ESS surveys.
 The theory describes 10 basic values that are structured in two dimensions[^schwartz]: _conservation_ and _self-transcendence_.